ChangYeop-Yang/Study-Swift/README.md

 ## ★ [Difference Between Value Type and Reference Type in Swift](https://medium.com/@abhimuralidharan/difference-between-value-type-and-a-reference-type-in-ios-swift-18cb5145ad7a)

+* Types in Swift fall into one of two categories: first, “value types”, where each instance keeps a unique copy of its data, usually defined as a struct, enum, or tuple.
+The second, “reference types”, where instances share a single copy of the data, and the type is usually defined as a class.
+In this post we explore the merits of value and reference types, and how to choose between them.

 * In computer programming, data types can be divided into two categories: value types and reference types.
 A value of value type is the actual value.
 A value of reference type is a reference to another value.

 <p align="center">